(An extremely abridged list of enterprise and features.)

 BUSINESSWEEK: Opioid Avenger: The Lawyer Who Beat Big Tobacco Takes on the Opioid Industry, Oct.
 5, 2017

 As Mississippi’s attorney general, Mike Moore pioneered an untested and widely derided legal strategy in 1994 to sue tobacco companies for lying about nicotine addiction and hold them accountable for sick smokers’ health-care costs.
 But as he’s watched the tobacco victory pay off in declining smoking rates, easy access to powerful pain medication has sparked a new deadly crisis.
 He’s convinced this is the moment to work the same mechanisms on drug companies that forced the tobacco industry to heel — and he’s committed himself to making that happen.
-“Litigation is a blunt instrument; it’s not a surgical tool,” Moore says.
+“Litigation is a blunt instrument; it’s not a surgical tool,” Moore told me.
 “But it provokes interest quicker than anything I’ve ever seen.”

 BUSINESSWEEK: Medical Journals Have a Fake News Problem, Aug.
 29, 2017